valdroz/vscript/README.md

 - year()			: Returns current year.
 - day_of_year()		: Returns current day of year.
 - days_in_month(n)	: Returns maximum days in the month, where `n` is disposition from current month.
   E.g. to get maximum days in the previous month, the `n` values must be -1.
 - days_since_weekday(x) : (`x` is numeric) Returns numerical difference in days between current day of the week and specified day parameter.
   E.g. Days are represented numerically(Monday = 1, Tuesday = 2, etc.), If today is Friday, days_since_weekday(1) would return 4.
 - iso(str)          : Parses input ISO8601 date or date with time and returns millis.
 - now()             : Current time in millis.
 - days_before_now(x) : (`x` is string or numeric) Parses input ISO8601 date/timestamp or takes time in milliseconds since January 1, 1970 UTC and returns number of days passed until now.
 - hours_before_now(x) : (`x` is string or numeric) Parses input ISO8601 date/timestamp or takes time in milliseconds since January 1, 1970 UTC and returns number of hours passed until now.
 - minutes_before_now(x) : (`x` is string or numeric) Parses input ISO8601 date/timestamp or takes time in milliseconds since January 1, 1970 UTC and returns number of minutes passed until now.
+- format_ts(x, y[, z]) : (`x` is string or numeric, `y` is string, optional `z` is string) Parses `x` input ISO8601 date/timestamp or time in milliseconds since January 1, 1970 UTC and applies format specified in `y`, using optional timezone specified in `z`.

 Misc. functions:
 - size(x)			: If variant is a string, the length of string is returned.
 If variant is array, the size of array is returned.
 Otherwise, function results in `-1`.
 - is_null(x)		: Returns `true` if variant value not set, `false` otherwise.
 - is_numeric(x)		: Returns `true` if variant value is number, `false` otherwise.
 - is_string(x)		: Returns `true` if variant value is string, `false` otherwise.